How to create an app mockup

 Once you have your app architecture mapped out, you can then move on to the wireframing process.
 The goal here is to sketch out what your core screens will actually look like structurally (think of this as your app blueprint).
 We cover this in more detail in our guide to hand-drawn wireframes, but essentially, you want to sketch out each screen with a rough layout of the key elements including image blocks, navigation, headings etc.

 If you don't fancy hand-drawing your app wireframes, you can use our mobile app wireframe template in Uizard (pictured below) and then skip to step 4!
 To get started, sign up to Uizard for free and adapt it to your own design.
-Uizard is an easy UI wireframing tool designed to support your creative vision.
+Use Uizard as your wireframing tool and support your creative vision.
 You can even use AI-powered features to embellish your design... but more on that later.

 Finished sketching out your wireframes?
 Now comes the fun part.
 You can upload your drawings into Uizard and magically digitize them, all with the power of AI.
 Check out the video below for a brief overview of how that works in practice.